Resultative: Verbal resultatives

 This sort of resultative is a grammatical aspect construction that indicates the result state of the event denoted by the verb.
 English does not have a productive resultative construction.
 It is widely accepted that the be-perfects of various European languages (e.g. French, Italian, German, and Dutch) began as resultative constructions.

 Resultatives in Mandarin

-Mandarin places the resultative within an verb aspect construction.
+Mandarin places the resultative within a verb aspect construction.

 In this example, the resultative gānjìng is situated within the verb aspect construction.
 The verb cā- takes the theta roles of agent and experiencer.
 Resultative phrases may also take multiple theta-roles.
 The linguist Fengqi Li calls these “composite roles”.

 Here, the theta-roles are agent, experiencer and instrument.
 The experiencer and instrument are both the ax, but they take composite roles.
 The verb cut is transitive and therefore requires a direct object.
 The composite role allows the knife to undergo its own action.